 Selecting a variable in the detail view of the Project Manager shows all the properties of the selected variable in the properties window.

 To create a new limit value, click New limit.
-Each time you click on Insert limit values, a new limit value (Limit value 1, Limit value 2, ...) is added to the list.
+Each time you click on New limit value, a new limit value (limit value 1, limit value 2, ...) is added to the list below.